Skip to content

 Generally, rely on the quickstart guide if you are a beginner user of the specific platform and/or you are new to the Percona Operator for MongoDB as a whole.

-Which versions of MongoDB the Operator supports?¶
+Which versions of MongoDB does the Operator support?

-How can I add custom sidecar containers to my cluster?¶
+How can I add custom sidecar containers to my cluster?

 The Operator allows you to deploy additional (so-called sidecar) containers to the Pod.
 You can use this feature to run debugging tools, some specific monitoring solutions, etc. Add such sidecar container to the deploy/cr.yaml configuration file, specifying its name and image, and possibly a command to run: